uwefassnacht/ti-sensor-tag-demo/README.md

 Start playing and have fun!

 There are many Node-RED flows with interesting and creative ideas out there ([Google is your friend](https://www.google.com/search?q=NODE-RED%20bluemix)).

+Maybe you'd like to publish your sensor data via a REST API?
+Or display it on a beautiful dashboard?
+[Here is a good tutorial](https://www.hackster.io/adrianf/create-a-multi-tasking-iot-wi-fi-sensor-9d7fdf), showing you exactly how it's done (make sure to start at Step 4).

-Github has some interesting repos as well, how about [using your SensorTag in an alarm system](https://github.com/chrrel/bluemix-alarm-system)?
+Or head on over to Github, where you'll find many interesting repos.
+How about [using your SensorTag in an alarm system](https://github.com/chrrel/bluemix-alarm-system)?

 Last but not least, the Node-RED website has a [collection of user-provided flows and nodes](http://flows.nodered.org/) as well.

 ## Contribute
 We are more than happy to accept external contributions to this project, be it in the form of issues and pull requests.
 If you find a bug, please report it via the [Issues section][issues_url] or even better, fork the project and submit a pull request with your fix!
 Pull requests will be evaulated on an individual basis based on value add to the sample application.